 For which patients will this work best?

 This type of medical practice will benefit many different types of patients.
-Patients who have no insurance or patients who have moderate to high deductibles will probably spend much less money for medical care in this office.
+Patients who have no insurance or patients who have high deductibles will probably spend much less money for medical care in this office.
 Patients who have PPOs (Preferred Provider Organization) who do not need referrals for care may or may not spend slightly more for care with us, we are confident that the level of service will more than make up for the financial cost.
 Patients with government insurance (Medicare/Tricare) will pay more.
 Again, we are sure that the service we offer will be worth it for most people.
 For patients who have HMOs with strict network restrictions, this may be a more difficult proposition if they require you to be seen by a doctor in the insurance company’s network to get referrals.
 The same is true for MaineCare patients because they require a doctor to accept MaineCare in order for them to refer patients to specialists.

 Can I get reimbursed by the insurance company?